 2 teaspoons vanilla

-3 Tablespoons Organic Canola Oil (or if not Dairy-Free, then can use equal amount organic butter, melted and cooled)
+3 Tablespoons Organic Coconut Oil (or if not Dairy-Free, then can use equal amount organic butter, melted and cooled)

 1. In large bowl sift together, until well-blended: brown rice flour, almond flour (or additional brown rice flour), arrowroot starch, potato starch, flax meal or ground chia, xanthan (or guar) gum, baking powder, baking soda, and sea salt.